How to Slip Stitch: 3 Easy Join & Edge Methods

 Tightness usually comes from pulling each loop too snugly.
 Relaxing the motion slightly usually helps.

-Slip stitch crochet may be small, but it is one of the most practical stitches a beginner can learn early.
+The slip stitch may be small, but it is one of the most practical stitches a beginner can learn early.
 It improves joins, edges, and finishing across many kinds of projects.

 The most helpful mindset is to think of slip stitch as a smooth transition stitch, not a stitch you should pull snugly for security.
 Many beginners tighten it instinctively, and that makes the next row harder to work as well as less attractive visually.
 Keeping your hand slightly softer during the pull-through motion usually improves the result right away.